Identify Network Interfaces on Linux

-This article briefly describes a method of identifying which network interfaces on a Linux server are associated with which IP addresses.
+This article describes how to identify which network interfaces on a Linux® server are associated with which Internet Protocol (IP) addresses.

 /sbin/ip -4 -o a | cut -d ' ' -f 2,7 | cut -d '/' -f 1

-The output will list the interface names on the left and the associated IP addresses on the right.
+The output lists the interface names on the left and the associated IP addresses on the right.

 lo 127.0.0.1 eth0 184.108.40.206 eth1 10.173.3.121